IE SOGI refers to the UN Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity

 Angola has made progress on LGBTIQ issues; however, LGBTIQ people still face barriers to full equality.
 In 2019, the Angolan government adopted a new Penal Code effectively decriminalizing same-sex relations, and recognized real or perceived sexual orientation as aggravating circumstances in the commission of hate crime.
 Discrimination on the basis of sexual orientation is also explicitly outlawed.
-Despite these protections, LGBTIQ identities are stigmatized in Angola and LGBTIQ people continue to face discrimination in employment, education, housing, and healthcare.
-Transgender and gender non-conforming people are particularly vulnerable, because there is no process for legal gender recognition in Angola.
-LGBTIQ people are generally accepted or tolerated however, there is a predominantly catholic and protestant minority which views LGBTIQ identities as a sinful choice.
-LGBTIQ representation in the media is accurate and unbiased.
+Despite these protections, LGBTIQ identities are stigmatized and LGBTIQ people continue to face discrimination in employment, education, housing, and healthcare.
+As there is no process for legal gender recognition, nor are there legal protections on the basis of gender identity, transgender and gender non-conforming people are particularly vulnerable.
+While acceptance and tolerance of LGBTIQ people has increased, there is a predominantly catholic and protestant minority which views LGBTIQ identities as a sinful choice.
+LGBTIQ representation in the media tends to be accurate and largely unbiased.